Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-Hence, for the system without control, the straight motion equilibrium is unstable and we next discuss the impact of the P-control \eqref{Pcontrol} on the eigenvalues, but first note that the free parameters $D_p, x_T$ do not change the instability.
-Clearly, $x_T$ does not influence the stability analysis since the matrix and equilibrium do not depend on it.
-The propeller diameter $D_p$ enters only in $\partial_u \tau(u_0)$, which modifies the first eigenvalue $\lambda_1$ of $\widetilde{S}$, but -- as noted above -- it is negative for any value of $D_p$.
+At $\eps_\psi=0$ it has vanishing fourth column, and hence, a zero eigenvalue, which is the same for $M^{-1}J$.
+The remaining eigenvalues of $M^{-1}J$ are those of its upper left $3\times 3$-submatrix, which we denote by ${S}$.
+This} has block structure with upper left entry $\lambda_1=(2X_{u|u|}{u_0}+\partial_u \tau(u_0))/(m+m_{uu})$, {\black which is always negative since $X_{u|u|}u_0<0$ and $\partial_u\tau(u_0)<0$, as discussed above.} Thus, the linear stability of the equilibrium point $(u_0,0,0)$ is determined by the lower right $2\times 2$-submatrix of ${S}$.
+For the HTC, {\black and at $\eps_\w=0$,} we readily find that its eigenvalues are non-zero with opposite signs; cf.\ \cite{InitialPaper}. {\black Due to the second-order modulus terms,} the nonlinear terms in $F$ are differentiable at $v=r=0$, but not in a neighborhood of this.
+However, \eqref{e:4DexplicitODE} can be cast as a semi-linear {\black ordinary differential equation since $F(\bv)=J\bv+h(\bv)$, where $h(\bv)=\calO(\|\bv\|^2)$.
+Therefore,} the linear stability principle {\black applies}; see also \cite{SteinMacher2020}.
+Hence, the straight motion is unstable for the HTC {\black without control} and the free parameters $D_p, x_T$ do not change this instability: $x_T$ does not influence the stability analysis since the matrix and equilibrium do not depend on it, and the propeller diameter $D_p$ enters only in $\partial_u \tau(u_0)$, which modifies the eigenvalue $\lambda_1$ of ${S}$, but -- as noted above -- it is negative for any value of $D_p$.

-In the remainder of this section we analyze the eigenvalues for the rescaled thruster model \ref{4DSystem} with the P-control \eqref{Pcontrol}.
-We denote by $J$ the linearization of the right-hand side matrix of \ref{4DSystem} at the equilibrium point $(u,v,r,\psi)=(u_0,0,0,0)$, which reads
+In the remainder of this section, we analyze the eigenvalues of {\black $M^{-1}J$ when including} the P-control \eqref{Pcontrol}.
+With $p_{11} = \lambda_1$, it has the form

-Then, $F(\nu)=J\nu+h(\nu)$, where $h(\nu)=\calO(\|\nu\|^2)$ contains the quadratic and higher order terms; recall that due to the second order modulus terms, $h$ is Lipschitz-continuous but not differentiable.
-The resulting linear part of \eqref{e:4DexplicitODE} is $M^{-1} J$ (with upper left 3-by-3 block $\tilde{S}$ from above) and has the form